 Result Table Error Messages

 When it is not possible to use the selected type of Calculation for whatever reason, a red error message in the Result Table header (with exclamation marks) indicates the cause of the problem.
+Within the mode where ISTD peak can be used from different than active signal, the messages may be enhanced by definition of the signal where the error happens (e.g. instead of "ISTD (Compound X) is not enabled in the Calibration" message you would see "ISTD (Compound X) on signal UV is not enabled in the Calibration" message instead.
 Bellow is a list of possible chromatogram error messages with descriptions and possible reasons.

 List of possible error messages in the Result Table: